Our Resources

 Q. What are the best evidence-based 360 feedback questions for leaders?

-A. The best 360 feedback questions for leaders focus on critical behaviours linked to effective leadership:
+A. The best 360 feedback questions for leadership focus on observable behaviours linked to effective performance, including:

-Q. Which 360 feedback questions help identify leadership strengths and derailers?
+Q. Which 360 feedback questions for leadership help identify strengths and potential derailers?

-A. The most effective 360 feedback questions highlight both strengths and potential risks in leadership:
+A. The most effective 360 feedback questions for leadership highlight both strengths and potential risks - helping identify the patterns that separate exceptional leaders from those who derail:

 More from '360 Feedback Questionnaires':